 “What?”
 She raised her hand over her eyebrows.

 “The flash of light like someone is sending Morse code signals.”
+I scanned the ragged walls.
+Nothing.

 “I don't see anything.”
 She gripped my arm.
 “Be careful.
 I heard there are restless souls up there.”